Pakistan Womens Tour

 A day spent with a local woman in Avgarch Village.

-This Pakistan women’s-only tour spans bustling cities and majestic mountains, but here at Intentional Detours we focus on unique local experiences in the Hunza Valley, a mountainous and awe inspiring part of the country that sites 2500 meters/ 8200 feet.
+This Pakistan women’s-only tour spans many majestic mountains, but here at Intentional Detours, we focus on unique local experiences in the Hunza Valley, a mountainous and awe-inspiring part of the country that sits 2500 meters/ 8200 feet.

 But why THIS Hunza valley tour?

-This tour isn’t JUST going to show you the same Hunza Valley sites you see on every other itinerary.
+This tour isn’t JUST going to show you the same Hunza Valley sites you see on every other itinerary that goes to Fairy Meadows, Rakaposhi Basecamp, and other mainstream sites.

 NOPE, we’re getting well off the beaten path.

-Think meaningful homestay experiences, spectacular hikes, and decadent eats in parts of the country that other tours do not visit, on account of not having the same network of local contacts that I have built over the last few years.
+Think meaningful homestay experiences, spectacular hikes, and decadent eats in parts of the country that other tours do not visit, on account of not having the same network of local contacts that I have built over the last few years of literally becoming part of an Indigenous family and community.

 We’re also not going to rush – the tour primarily focuses on Hunza to give you a deeper feel for this special part of the world.

-Our itinerary PROUDLY and exclusively supports 100% LOCALLY OWNED hotels and businesses in Hunza.
-These are indigenous lands, and you can rest assured that you’ll be fully supporting the community whilst on your adventure.
+Our itinerary PROUDLY and exclusively supports 100% LOCALLY OWNED hotels and businesses in Hunza, and only uses guides and drivers FROM Hunza, something no other Pakistan women’s tour does.
+These are indigenous lands, and you can rest assured that you’ll be fully supporting their communities whilst on your adventure.

-Rather than working with Lahore based facilitators like many other tour companies, it’s very important to me that my tours do as much as possible to get money and opportunities into local hands.
+Rather than working with Lahore-based facilitators and guides like many other tour companies, it’s very important to me that my tours do as much as possible to get money and opportunities into local hands.

 So what are you waiting for?

-If you have an adventurous spirit it’s time to strap in, pay the deposit and prepare for mesmerizing sunsets over snow-covered peaks, truly special mountain walks that will surpass anything you’ve ever done at home, as well as the historical chaos of Rawalpindi.
+If you have an adventurous spirit, it’s time to strap in, pay the deposit, and prepare for mesmerizing sunsets over snow-covered peaks, truly special mountain walks that will surpass anything you’ve ever done at home.

 Click Here to Sign Up!